capnfabs/grouse/README.md

 - Support optional `--command` argument (so you can use it with different static site generators, not just hugo)
 - Cleanup temp files, unless debug option specified or something
 - Maybe set things up so that running without a second arg just takes the current working directory as-is, so you don't need to commit before diffing.
+- Force the same timestamp so that themes which use timestamps won't generate false-positives everywhere.